NevadaCyberClub/knowkedge-base/Tutorials/git.md

 ### Git log
 TODO

+Press `q` to exit.

 ### Viewing graph

 If you would like to view a vidual representation of what your repository looks like then you can use the following
 #### Locally
 Use the following command:
 ```
-TODO
+git log --graph --oneline --decorate --all
 ```
-That is kind of hard to remember, lets make a shortcut with the following commnad (do only once):
+Press `q` to exit.
+That is kind of hard to remember, lets make a shortcut/alias with the following commnad (do only once):
 ```
-TODO
+git config --global alias.graph "log --graph --oneline --decorate --all"
 ```

-now lets use our short-cut:
+now lets use our alias:
 ```
 git graph
 ```